asha-blue/MAMI-Tech-Toolkit-Final-Edition/README.md

-The toolkit was created as part of a research project within an engineering doctorate undertaken by me (Asha Ward) and thorugh the Centre for Digital Entertainment (https://www.digital-entertainment.org/) situated within the Bournemouth University.
+The toolkit was created as part of a research project within an engineering doctorate undertaken by me (Asha Ward) and thorugh the Centre for Digital Entertainment (https://www.digital-entertainment.org/) situated within the Bournemouth University, with funding for  the  CDE  granted  by  the  EPSRC  (code: EP/L016540/1).

 The aim was to facilitate access to active music-making.

 The project was undertaken in collaboration with Luke Woodbury, whose MAMI repository is situated here: